Characterization of the dissolution of water microdroplets in oil: Results

 The mass flux density from Fick's first law can be determined as

 which, at the droplet boundary becomes

+Effect of capillary pressure on the saturation density can be neglected as the droplet size is orders of magnitude larger than the size of water molecules \cite{webster1998stabilization}.
+(For details see section 5 in the Supplementary material.)
 This mass flux density can be directly determined from the time-lapse measurements.
 Close to the time point when the shape of the droplet is a hemisphere (which is equivalent to a sphere in the full space), the mass flux density is:

 where $\rho_0\approx10^3\,\si[per-mode=symbol]{\kilogram\per\metre^3}$ is the density of bulk water, and $A$ and $V$ denote the area and volume of the droplet of radius $R$, respectively.
 Plugging this expression into Eq.~(\ref{eq:flux}) results in